- Suit - Major suits: ♠ - "Spades", ♥ - "Hearts". Minor suits: ♦ - "Diamonds", ♣ - "Clubs".

 - Contract - The statement of the player who has won "the bidding".
 The contract consists of two components: "the level", stating the number of tricks to be taken, or not taken, and "the denomination", denoting the trump suit (or its absence in a notrump bid).
 The last bid in the bidding phase denotes the final contract.
 The bid before two consecutive passes is the last bid i.e. the contract.

-- Call - Any "exchange of a double" and then "bid" or "pass" in the bidding stage.
+- Call - Any "exchange of a twins" and then "bid" or "pass" or "double" in the bidding stage.

 - Pass - A call indicating that the player does not wish to change the contract named by the preceding bid.

 - Exchange - First part of "call".
-You can abandon the exchange and then "pass" or "bid", or exchange one or two cards from the "double" and then bid, not pass.
-You can abandon it in three ways: by viewing one card, by viewing two cards or by not viewing any card of the double.
-If you look at one or two cards and "pass", you'll get specified number of negative points.
-If you decide to exchange you cannot "pass".
-You can take "double" to hand and then put two other cards (or the same) from hand on table creating new "double" and then you have to "bid".
+You can abandon the exchange and then "pass", "double" or "bid", or exchange one or two cards from the "twins" and then bid, not pass.
+You can abandon it in such ways: by viewing one card, by viewing two cards or by not viewing any card of the twins.
+If you look at one or two cards and "pass", you'll get specified number of negative points, but no negative points after "double".
+If you decide to exchange you cannot "pass" but you can "double".
+You can take "twins" to hand and then put two other cards (or the same) from hand on table creating new "twins" and then you have to "bid" or "double" bur no "pass".

 - Bid - Second part of a "call".
-A specification of both "level" and "denomination", such as "three notrump" or "small slam hearts" or "big betel".
+A specification of both "level" and "denomination", such as "three notrump" or "small slam hearts" or "betel 0".
 Any legal "bid" constitutes a potential "contract".

 - Play - The stage of a deal when players attempt to take tricks.
 The declarer tries to take (or to not take) at least as many tricks as the contract calls for, and the defenders try to prevent that.

 - Declarer - The player that makes the final "bid" in the bidding.
-The final bid is called the "contract" and it's the last one after two consecutive passes.
+The final bid is called the "contract" and it's the last one after two consecutive passes or after "Grand Slam".

 - Defenders - The two players that try to defeat the contract played by the declarer.